-Fellow Requirements
+Fellow Requirements & Examination

 The Examination Process:

 The Fellow examination has two parts.
 For those seriously considering applying for Fellowship, download the Fellow Guidebook.
+The candidate must be proficient in both the surgical and prosthetic treatment.

-- Candidates review a written description, a panograph, and a photograph for five (5) standardized cases, and then respond to questions related to treatment.
+The examination begins with an oral examination in front of AAID-credentialed reviewers and is clinically oriented.
+For the oral examination, candidates review a written description, a panograph, and a photograph for five (5) standardized cases, and then respond to questions related to treatment.

 - A step-by-step written narrative of how the treatment was completed, why the candidate chose these methods and materials, and what this means to the patient.